About this program

 Launched in 2022 at Grant High School in Del Paso Heights

-PACERS Take Space will positively impact student’s school attendance, academic engagement and performance, behavior, and opportunities for matriculation beyond high school.
-Our goal is t minimize learning loss by providing the support and items that would otherwise lead to students not coming to school.
-Comprehensive services will include primary care, mental and behavioral health, substance-abuse services, dental, reproductive health, professional development opportunities, and prevention-focused health education for the full student body (2000+ students).
+PACERS Take Space (PTS) positively impacts student’s school attendance, academic engagement and performance, behavior, and opportunities for matriculation beyond high school.
+Our goal is to minimize learning loss by providing the support and items that would otherwise lead to students not coming to school.
+Comprehensive service includes primary care, mental and behavioral health, substance-abuse services, dental, reproductive health, professional development opportunities, and prevention-focused health education for the full student body (2000+ students).
 Our partnership brings authentic cultural connectedness and emphasizes anonymity for students to reduce hesitancy in seeking physical and mental health services.

-A school base health clinic (SBHC) will be a “game changer” for the entire Grant Union High School community and would be like nothing currently offered in the community.
-The SBHC will address disparities and improve student attendance, school engagement, academic performance, and overall well-being.
+PTS, a school base health clinic (SBHC), is a “game changer” for Grant Union High School and the entire community.
+PTS addresses disparities and improves student attendance, school engagement, academic performance, and overall well-being.
 Our comprehensive web of services will lower the barriers that undermine achievement.
 Students will be able to address their health challenges, without access barriers related to health insurance, transportation or stigma.
-SBHC will also include a pantry filled with food, toiletries, feminine products and other essentials that will help ease financial burdens and reduce barriers that impact attendance.
+PTS includes a pantry filled with food, toiletries, feminine products and other essentials that will help ease financial burdens and reduce barriers that impact attendance.

 Youth engagement will be a catalyst for normalizing mental and physical wellness and celebrating academic achievement and professional development.